robertwayne/bufferfish/README.md

 ## Contributing

 Bufferfish welcomes any and all contributions; please open an issue before you work on any new features, though.
 Just note that the scope of this project is fairly tight, and I am not looking to cover a wider 'general' use-case; there are plenty of other full-featured options for that.

+## Self Notes

+- Run tests with `cargo test -- --show-output` and `npm run test` from their respective directories.
+- Run `./build.sh` to build both the Rust and TypeScript libraries.

 ## License